Mann Mayal: Critical reception

 Before the premiere of series, Mann Mayal was listed as one of the most anticipated serials of 2016.
-Writing for Dawn News, Sadaf Haider moderately reviewed the series saying, "Hum TV back to more family-oriented viewing.
-The recent fervor at Hum TV to make dramas like Sangat and Gul-e-Rana which glamourise rapists may thankfully have abated."
-She concluded that, "This is a well-made drama worth watching.
+Writing for Dawn News, Sadaf Haider remarked, "This is a well-made drama worth watching.
 Anyone who sees the first episode can not wait to see the next.
 If Mann Mayal can steer clear of obvious clichés, it has the potential to not only be a blockbuster, or a 'must watch', but something iconic.
 All the ingredients are there."
 In April issue of The Express Tribune, Mann Mayal was ranked second behind Dillagi.

-However, Sheeba Khan of HIP lauded the series positively praising it script, Haseebs's direction, Shuja's background score, and acting - particularly of Hamza and Aiman Khan, she also praised for family orientation script saying, "that old, traditional feel is hard to find in dramas these days...Diyar-e-Dil was the last family drama on air so it is grateful for Mann Mayal and how it was presented!".
-Writing for same publication Khan heavily praised the screenplay, direction and acting for third episode particularly raising Maya Ali's character saying, "Maya Ali delivered a performance that has now pit her against the best of the best in the industry."
-And said, "A flawlessly written episode, with flawless acting and direction!."

 In a less enthusiastic review for The Express Tribune Kanza Riaz said that, "Mann Mayal is teaching our society some horrendously wrong things."
 She heavily criticized the serial saying, "the director and producer chose to tell a story of a weak woman who falls in love with her neighbour/friend's brother for no apparent reason.
 She then employs every cheap trick in the book to attract him and convinces him to ask her parents for her hand in marriage."
 She further evaluate the role of women in society being "powerful" not "weak" and condemn "love marriage" concept in Pakistani culture.
 She praised the previous women oriented dramas such as Daam, Durr-e-Shehwar, Zindagi Gulzar Hai and Alpha Bravo Charlie.
 She concluded by saying "our entertainment media has become extremely commercialised and rating-oriented."
 Ayesha Siddique of The Nation opposes the idea of spreading "wrong message" to the people and said, "Mann Mayal is attempting to make girls more expressive and bolder," and explained that, "If a girl likes someone she should express her feelings.
 It is not against the dignity of a woman.
 It is not against anyone’s dignity at all.
 The taboo over a woman proposing to a man should be revisited."